 So how does this affect prices?

 If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are correct.
-As you might assume, older air conditioners may have more leaks and need repairs.
+As you might assume, older air conditioners more often have leaks and need repairs.
 Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
-Prices have only gone up due to scarcity.
+Prices have only increased due to scarcity.

-Recall that in order to purchase R22, you have to be an EPA-certified technician.
+Recall that in order to buy R22, you’ll need to be an EPA-certified technician.
 So, the typical homeowner is unable to purchase a cylinder themselves.
-Also, there are some strict regulations now on how refrigerant is reclaimed and recycled, which raises the price.
-This expense is passed on to the homeowner as companies are forced to cover the increased overhead connected to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.
+In addition, there are some strict regulations now on how refrigerant should be reclaimed and recycled, which raises the price.
+This expense is passed on to the homeowner as companies have to cover the increased overhead connected to R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

 The cost of R22 is considerably increasing because of the dwindling supply, and new refrigerant will no longer be available for use at all after 2020, excluding recycled quantities.

 If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re correct, it is.
-This is why when our experts come out to review your unit we look to see what refrigerant your unit uses, and in many cases, we’ll advocate for an upgrade due to the increasing cost of sustaining an R22 air conditioner.
+This is why when our experts come out to review your unit we check to see what refrigerant your unit uses, and lots of cases, we’ll recommend an upgrade as a result of the increasing cost of sustaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If you own an air conditioning system that was built before 2010, your AC will likely have R22.
-However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
-You can find the type of refrigerant your system runs on by checking the appliance’s nameplate.
+If you own an air conditioning system that was built before 2010, your AC will probably have R22.
+However, if you installed your air conditioner after January 1, 2010, then your system may not have R22.
+You can find the type of refrigerant your system runs on by looking at the appliance’s nameplate.
 This nameplate is typically found on the outdoor condenser of your central air conditioning system.
 If you can't find it, you can grab your user’s manual.
-If that doesn’t work either, you can contact your local Service Experts center.
-If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know immediately if your unit uses R22.
+If that doesn’t work either, you can call your local Service Experts center.
+If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.

 Instead of Freon, use Puron

 The industry has made the switch from R22 to R410a, which you may recognize by the brand name Puron.
 For the rest of this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
-There are some key benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It provides a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+There are some serious benefits to switching from an R22 air conditioning unit to one that uses R410a.
+It provides a higher safety rating tests than R22.

 You may have heard of “drop-in” replacements for R22.
 We strongly advocate against this option.
-Typically a homeowner who is anxious about the cost of replacing their system seeks out an alternative, and this feels like an easy solution.
-It often costs the homeowner more money, and virtually always voids the manufacturer warranty.
-The reality about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
-The phrase “drop-in” is suggesting retrofitting a system, which when done correctly can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
-In part, this is because different refrigerants work at different pressure levels and need different parts to run, which results in the technician needing to replace the most expensive components of your system to work with the new refrigerant.
+Usually a homeowner who is anxious about the cost of replacing their unit seeks out an alternative, and this feels like an easy solution.
+It often costs the homeowner more money, and almost always voids the manufacturer warranty.
+The reality about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
+The phrase “drop-in” is referring to retrofitting a system, which when done properly can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
+In part, this is because different refrigerants operate at different pressure levels and need different parts to run, which results in the technician needing to replace the most expensive components of your system to work with the new refrigerant.
 If this vital step is skipped, your system will quickly stop operating, and you’ll end up installing a new unit anyway.
+If you are insistent on exploring this option, then consult with an HVAC professional to determine your best alternative.

-It’s better to discuss pricing options with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement achieveable, and we monitor for any manufacturer and utility rebates that would make it easier to swallow an unexpected replacement.
-To avoid an emergency on a hot day, many of our customers choose to do a pre-emptive replacement, and replace an old unit before it breaks down.
+It’s smart to discuss pricing offers with your HVAC provider if you’re concerned about cost.
+At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement achieveable, and we monitor for any manufacturer and utility rebates that would make it easier to swallow an unforeseen replacement.
+To avoid an emergency on a hot day, many of our customers elect to do a pre-emptive replacement, and replace an old unit before it doesn’t work.
 If you’re thinking the same thing, then you’re in good company!

 If your unit was built after 2010, you’re probably safe